lu-group/deeponet-extrapolation/README.md

-# DeepONet-extrapolation: Reliable extrapolation of DeepONet
+# Reliable extrapolation of deep neural operators informed by physics or sparse observations

 The data and code for the paper [M. Zhu, H. Zhang, A. Jiao, G. E. Karniadakis, & L. Lu.
 Reliable extrapolation of deep neural operators informed by physics or sparse observations.
 Computer Methods in Applied Mechanics and Engineering, 412, 116064, 2023.](https://doi.org/10.1016/j.cma.2023.116064).